 out-of-pocket expenses that may include travel, childcare, loss of earnings,

 as well as pain and suffering.
-Our medical malpractice lawyers at the
+Our cancer misdiagnosis lawyers at the

 Law Offices of Wais, Vogelstein, Forman & Offutt have experience with

 cancer misdiagnosis cases and may be able to recover compensation for

 you and your loved ones; contact us for a free evaluation.